Official FIFA Partner List

 FIFA's official World Cup 26 schedule-reveal partner list included Red Uno de Bolivia.

-Red Uno says Red Uno Play is available on iOS and Android for programming access.
+Red Uno says Red Uno Play is available on iOS and Android for programming and information access.

-Red Uno repeatedly directs viewers to reduno.com.bo and its digital platforms for live coverage.
+Red Uno repeatedly directs viewers to reduno.com.bo, its señal en vivo route, and its digital platforms for live coverage.

 Red Uno is one of Bolivia's largest broadcasters and also runs a broader digital ecosystem around its site and app.
-The broadcaster's own app launch page says Red Uno Play is available for iOS and Android, while more recent coverage pages repeatedly point viewers to reduno.com.bo and official social channels for live events.
+The broadcaster's own app launch page says Red Uno Play is available for iOS and Android, while more recent coverage pages say live events can be followed on reduno.com.bo, its señal en vivo page, and across the broadcaster's digital platforms and social networks.

 For the country version of the topic, open the How to Watch FIFA World Cup 2026 in Bolivia guide too.